signaloid/Signaloid-Demo-Sensors-SensirionSFM3100ConversionRoutines/README.md

 Example demonstrating real-time output uncertainty estimation for calibrated ADC values from the SFM3100 sensor[^1].

 ## Introduction
-The SFM3100 is a Low Pressure Drop Analog Flow Meter.
+The SFM3100 is a low pressure drop analog flow meter.

 ## Getting started